Fine chemical: History

 The term "fine chemicals" was in use as early as 1908.
 The emergence of the fine chemical industry as a distinct entity dates to the late 1970s, when the overwhelming success of the histamine H_{2} receptor antagonists Tagamet (cimetidine) and Zantac (ranitidine hydrochloride) created a strong demand for advanced organic chemicals used in their manufacture.
 As the in-house production capacities of the originators, the pharmaceutical companies Smith, Kline, & French and Glaxo, could not keep pace with the rapidly increasing requirements, both companies (now merged as GlaxoSmithKline) outsourced part of the manufacturing to chemical companies experienced in producing relatively sophisticated organic molecules.
-Lonza, Switzerland, which already had supplied an early intermediate, methyl acetoacetate, during drug development, soon became the main supplier of more and more advanced precursors.
+Lonza, Switzerland, which had already had supplied an early intermediate, methyl acetoacetate, during drug development, soon became the main supplier of more and more advanced precursors.
 The signature of a first, simple supply contract is generally acknowledged as the historical document marking the beginning of the fine chemical industry.